AI: The New Frontier in Cybersecurity – Opportunities and Ethical Dilemmas

 The Double-Edged Nature of AI in Security

-Working with AI security tools over the years taught me that every defensive capability creates corresponding offensive possibilities:
+Working with AI security tools since 2021 taught me that every defensive capability creates corresponding offensive possibilities.
+It's a frustrating arms race where your best defense inevitably becomes someone else's attack template.

-This duality creates a security landscape where defensive and offensive capabilities advance in tandem, requiring constant vigilance and adaptation.
+This duality creates a security landscape where defensive and offensive capabilities advance together.
+You're never really ahead, just trying to stay even.

 AI as the Ultimate Security Analyst

-Deploying AI in security operations revealed capabilities that seemed almost magical:
+Deploying AI in security operations since 2022 revealed capabilities that seemed almost magical when they worked and deeply frustrating when they didn't.

 Anomaly Detection at Scale